cakephp/docs/en/orm/saving-data.rst

 change the validation rules and the saving options, such as the field whitelist.
 Validation is triggered just after this event is finished.
 A common example of changing the data before it is validated is trimming all fields before saving::

+    // Include use statements at the top of your file. use Cake\Event\Event;
+    use ArrayObject;

     // In a table or behavior class public function beforeMarshal(Event $event, ArrayObject $data, ArrayObject $options)